-Jen Petteys enters her fourth season at the helm of the Spartan’s Softball program after taking over the reins of the program on January 14, 2013.
+Jen Petteys enters her fourth season at the helm of the Spartan’s Softball program after taking over the reins on January 14, 2013.

-Petteys has continued the rebuilding of the Spartan softball program and as she embarks on her fourth season, is in the middle of the rebuild primed to make an impact with a strong core of young players comprising her first three recruiting class.
+Petteys has continued the rebuilding of the Spartan softball program and as she embarks on her fourth season, is in the middle of the rebuild primed to make an impact with a strong core of young players comprising her first two recruiting classes.
 Petteys, a tireless recruiter, is pleased with the potential of her Spartan softball team.

 Those recruiting efforts began to pay off with the 2015 season as York went 23-19 including a number of hallmark wins.
 The Spartans finished 7-7 in the CAC including a 5-2 win over nationally ranked Christopher Newport on April 11.
 Three Spartans earned All-CAC accolades as Katie Maloney, Courtney Martin, and Jayci Cristaudo earned second-team honors.

 "York College is a dynamic and impressive environment with state of the art facilities.
 Our program has implemented a high standard of performance to align with this environment.
 We are building a sustained level of excellence.
 Each player is expected to give the perfect effort each and every day, rise to every occasion and make those around them better as they do so.
 As a program, we are focused on process over outcome and we strive for perfection in commitment, work ethic, teamwork, character, and accountability.
 We look to a bright future as we work to build and sustain a championship culture.”